christopherdurr/booknotes/houseofdebt.md

 The main driver of asset-price bubbles was almost always an expansion in credit supply

 What should be the price of an asset such as a stock or a house?
 Standard asset pricing theory suggests that it should equal the sum of expected payoffs from the asset

+Bubbles do exist and that they can make prices deviate substantially from their long-run fundamental value

+By enhancing optimists’ buying power in the future, debt increases the probability that a greater fool will indeed be waiting tomorrow.

+Debt facilitates an increase in the price of assets by enabling optimists to increase their influence on the market price

+Debt leads to bubbles in part because it gives lenders a sense of security that they will be unaffected if the bubble bursts.

+Certain unlikely events can materialize that are completely unexpected, because investors neglect the risks that they could happen.

+# Part III: Stopping the Cycle

+## Chapter 9: Save the banks, save the economy?

+The Spanish economy foundered, with unemployment topping 25 percent by 2012.

+Harsh Spanish mortgage laws remain on the books, and Spain has endured a horribly severe recession, comparable to the Great Depression in the United States.

+In July 2012 the Spanish banking system was given a $125 billion bailout package by Eurozone countries.
+And it was actually backed by Spanish taxpayers.

+Because depositors are generally insured and can demand their money back instantaneously, the non-deposit debt of a bank is considered junior to deposits and is usually called subordinated debt.

+Quantitative Easing: Involves the Fed buying long-term assets that include agency debt, mortgage-backed securities, and long-term treasuries from banks.
+It has been enormous by any standard.
+By the middle of 2013, these Fed purchases had increased the size of its balance sheet from around $800 billion in 2007 to a whopping $3.3 trillion.

+If banks get in the business of producing bad loans, why should the government step in to protect incompetent bank managers and their creditors and shareholders?

+Financing and interest rates as a main concern never rose above 5 percent throughout the financial crisis—in fact, the fraction actually went down from 2007 to 2009.

+More debt is not the way to escape a recession caused by excessive debt.
+This is like trying to cure a hangover with another binge-drinking episode.

+Campaign contributions by financial firms led congressional representatives to be more likely to vote for the bank-bailout legislation.This was more than just a correlation.
+For example, we showed that representatives who were retiring were less sensitive to bank campaign contributions than those looking to get reelected.

+## Chapter 10: Forgiveness

+The Home Affordable Modification Program was supposed to help 3 to 4 million at-risk home owners avoid foreclosure by easing mortgage terms.
+Five years later, it had led to only 860,000 permanent modifications

+Up to 40 percent of private-label MBS contained some restriction limiting the servicer’s ability to modify mortgages in the securitization pool.
+The Trust Indenture Act of 1939 stipulated that “modifying the economic terms of RMBS required the consent of 100 percent of their holders.”
+If even one MBS holder decided it would be better to foreclose than to renegotiate, the servicer’s hands would be tied.

+Given that creditors tend to have high income and low leverage whereas borrowers tend to have low income and high leverage, a more equal sharing of losses would have transferred wealth from people with very low marginal propensities to consume to people with very high marginal propensities to consume.
+This would have boosted overall demand.
+A creditor barely cuts spending when a dollar is taken away, but a borrower spends aggressively out of a dollar gained.

+Debt forgiveness actually made creditors better off.
+Individuals who received more debt forgiveness saw a decline in five-year mortality risk and significant increases in both earnings and employment.

+Moral hazard refers to a situation in which a sophisticated individual games a flawed system by taking advantage of a naive counterparty.
+This does not explain what happened during the housing boom.
+Home owners were not sophisticated individuals who took advantage of naive lenders because they understood house prices were artificially inflated.
+They weren’t counting on a government bailout, and indeed they never received one.
+In reality, home owners mistakenly believed that house prices would rise forever.

+## Chapter 11: Monetary And Fiscal Policy

+Preventing deflation is one thing; generating significant inflation is much harder.

+In the five months from August 2008 to January 2009, bank reserves increased by ten times—from $90 billion to $900 billion—which reflects the extremely aggressive stance of the Fed.
+Aggressive monetary policy continued through 2013, with bank reserves over $2 trillion today

+When central bankers expand bank reserves in a levered-losses recession, there is no increase in lending or borrowing, and a severe and long economic slump ensues.